- Hike through the nature reserves of Chicaque and Chingaza near Bogotá

 For dinner, your guide will provide you with numerous recommendations for eateries in the city.
 Cartagena is known for its culinary scene, so you'll have your pick of restaurants, bistros, pubs, and wine bars, ranging from casual street food to high-end, fine dining.

-Day 8: Spend the day relaxing in the Rosario Islands
+Day 8: Free Day in the Rosario Islands

 The more popular activities on the island include a mangrove tour with local fishermen and the fascinating bioluminescent plankton viewing tour in the evening.
 Your host can help you book any activity or tour once you arrive on the island.

-You will be back to Cartagena in the afternoon, and you can decide if you stay more days in this beautiful city and jewel of the Caribbean, or if you continue your journey around Colombia.
+Today you'll leave the islands following breakfast.
+Departure times vary for each hotel, but it's usually at around noon.
+We hope you have enjoyed Las Islas de Cartagena and had a relaxing time there!
+You'll be back in Cartagena in the afternoon, and you can decide if you stay more days in this beautiful city and jewel of the Caribbean or if you continue your journey around Colombia.